danielharrell/open-eyes-lect-2017-18/Open.md

 We can find still more support for this conception, of a self enclosed and never to be transcended, in the barest philosophical reflection.
-For in this context, the barest such reflection might well be that our point of view *is* a point of view.
-And the recognition of this can lead us to question our point of view, or doubt it, or even want to escape it, all in light of the truth from *no* point of view, as if we might someday see things in themselves, as they are, without the horizon, or circumference, that contains them, and perhaps distorts them, in any point of view.
+For in this context, the barest such reflection might be that our point of view *is* a point of view.
+And the recognition of this can lead us to question our point of view, or doubt it, or even want to escape it, as if we might someday see things from *no* point of view;
+see them, that is, as they truly are, as they are in themselves, as they are *outside* any point of view, no matter how encompassing.

 Our sense of this may even make us doubt everything, or know nothing.

-, and makes them allows them to be seen only in relation to us, or as they seem. , and therebys if being could be liberated from the horizon that makes it seeming, them things for us, anything in itself into something for us. , contained within a point of view. , or everything, things as they are into things as they seem, from any point of view. , or as they are, into thingsmove from how things actually are rather than how they merely seem nd the wish to see things as they areand that *any* point of view will precludes, as in turning how things are in themselves  or a conception of truth that preclude it.

 have supposed self-overcoming, but instead self-confirming, . suppose we notice, as  Nor is there any transcendence of